rudigrobler/Scoreoid/readme.md

 # Scoreoid for Windows 8

-Scoreoid for Windows 8 is "unofficial" SDK for integrating with Scoreoid in Windows Store applications.
+Scoreoid for Windows 8 is the "unofficial" SDK for integrating with Scoreoid.

 ## What Is scoreoid?